jackw879/web/readme.txt

 DELETE method
 http://localhost:3000/acomments/:acomment_id

-besides users can use routers in the follow to get specifical page in browser: http://localhost:3000/                                                 show the index page http://localhost:3000/about                                            show the about page http://localhost:3000/askQuestion                                      show the page of asking question
+In addition, users can use the following routers to get a specific page in the browser: http://localhost:3000/                                                 show the index page http://localhost:3000/about                                            show the about page http://localhost:3000/askQuestion                                      show the page of asking question